|Nutritional Guidelines (per serving)|

-Unlike traditional Chinese potstickers, the recipe suggests that you steam these rather than pan-fry the dumplings, to make them lower in fat, but the cooking style of Asian dumplings is really a matter of personal preference, as they are delicious either way, and the pan-frying variation directions are also provided.
+Unlike traditional Chinese potstickers, the recipe suggests that you steam these rather than pan-fry the dumplings, to make them lower in fat, But the cooking style of Asian dumplings is really a matter of personal preference, as they are delicious either way, and the pan-frying variation directions are also provided.

 - 2 tablespoons olive oil